williamyang1991/GP-UNIT/data_preparation/readme.md

 **Content**

-The folder structures of ImageNet291 is the same as those of synImageNet291
+The folder structure of ImageNet291 is the same as that of synImageNet291.